guaix-ucm/pyemir/README.rst

 This is PyEmir, the data reduction pipeline for EMIR.

 PyEmir is distributed under GNU GPL, either version 3 of the License, or (at your option) any later version.
-See the file COPYING for details.
+See the file LICENSE.txt for details.

 PyEmir requires the following packages installed in order to be able to be installed and work properly: